kaifsiddiquei/GITBOOK/the-decnect-token/decnect-token-prelaunch.md

 ---

-*Ready to explore $DEXGO token utility?
+*Ready to explore $DecNect token utility?
 Continue to the next section to learn about the specific use cases and benefits of the token.*